georgidzh/react-flickr-consumer/README.md

 git clone https://github.com/georgidzh/react-flickr-now.git
 ```

+```bash
+cd [project_root]
+```

 Make a copy of `.env.example` in the root folder and rename it to `.env`
-replace "your-flickr-api-key" for "REACT_APP_FLICKR_API_KEY" with yours.
+Peplace "your-flickr-api-key" for "REACT_APP_FLICKR_API_KEY" with yours.
 You can get one on [Flickr](https://www.flickr.com/services/apps/create/apply)<br>

-Make sure you have the SKIP_PREFLIGHT_CHECK=true in your .env file.
+!!!
+Make sure you have the SKIP_PREFLIGHT_CHECK=true in your .env file. (this is required because there is some custom linting setup, I don't like the one from create react app)

 Install the project dependencies:

-```bash
-cd [project_root]
-```

 ```bash
 npm install